 - Unprotected sexual contact (horizontal transmission).
 Body fluids such as vaginal and cervical secretions, semen and blood contain large amounts of HIV.
 HIV is not present in urine or stool, while very little is present in saliva.

-- Crossing from a mother to her fetus or newborn infant (vertical transmission).
+- Crossing from a mother to her child during pregnancy, childbirth or during breastfeeding (vertical transmission).